Welcome to Owl Class

 Check out some of the pictures taken on the afternoon of our Nativity.
 A BIG well done to all, you were amazing!

-Our topic this term is: 'Would The Beatles have the X-Factor?' and our book this half term is:
+Our topic this term is: 'Who lives in a place like this?' and our book this half term is:

 The day 'Zoo2U' brought the Meerkat mob to Owl Class...